 If you want to medically transition, we will ask about any health conditions you have and any medication you take.
 One of our clinicians will measure your height, weight and blood pressure, and take some blood tests.
-You will have a minimum of two 1-hour appointments with the GP to make sure you are supported to make decisions that are right for you.
+You will have a minimum of two, one-hour appointments with a clinician to make sure you are supported to make decisions that are right for you.

-Sometimes it may be necessary to refer you on to a specialist at the Nottingham Centre for Transgender Health; this additional support pathway is to make sure you get the best and safest care.
+Indigo works closely with Nottingham Centre for Transgender Health, occasionally an appointment may be required with one of their clinicians.
+This additional support pathway is to make sure you get the best and safest care.